heinovski/plafosim/README.md

 ```pip install poetry```
 - Clone this repository:
 ```git clone https://github.com/heinovski/plafosim.git```
+- Navigate to newly created directory of the cloned repository in the command-line
-- Install PlaFoSim from source in editable mode (from within the newly created directory):
+- Install PlaFoSim from source in editable mode:
 ```poetry install```
 - Run PlaFoSim in the virtual environment:
 ```poetry run plafosim```